Improx/ModifiedValues/README.md

 }
 ```

-* With a few changes this library can also be used as a normal C# library without Unity.
+* With a few changes this library can also be used as a normal C# library without Unity, by deleting a few things.
 The only things that make this a Unity library are the custom property drawers (just delete the Editor folder), the `[SerializeField]` attribute in ModifiedValue.cs, and the small things in the Generator.cs class.